 Psoriasis outbreaks are can be classified into types based on the area of the body affected and the type of lesion.
 These classes include psoriasis vulgaris (PV) or common plaque psoriasis, sebopsoriasis, nail psoriasis, guttate psoriasis, pustular psoriasis and inverse psoriasis.
 PV represents the most common psoriasis type, representing greater than 90% of all cases3.
 PV lesions are commonly found on the elbows, knees, scalp, and trunk.
 Involved skin is erythematous and scaly.
 Aggressive removal of the scaling leads to bleeding, as the plaques overlay living, vascular dermal tissue.

-All of the other types of psoriasis are much less common, representing the remaining 10% of cases.
-Individuals ...
+All of the other types of psoriasis are much less common, representing the remaining ...